 Expanding a passion for marine biology

-By: Catherine Mignone, high school alumna High School Study Abroad, Marine Biology
+By: Catherine Mignone, high school alumna High School Adventures, Marine Biology

 The Broadreach Fiji: Shark Studies program inspired me to continue my study of sharks back home in New York.
 On this program, I collected data on bull and grey reef sharks.
 I then used these data in a formal poster this school year, presenting my findings during a Horace Mann School assembly.
 I also presented my poster at the American Museum of Natural History through the Lang Science Program in December 2019.

 Poster presentation title: “Aggression of Carcharhinus leucas and Carcharhinus amblyrhynchos towards humans”